childsb/glusterfs-hadoop-docs/ConfiguringPermissions.markdown

 ** 1. Create the mapred user and add it to the hadoop group**

+Run the following commands as root:

 `groupadd hadoop`
 `useradd -g hadoop mapred`

 ** 2. Set the permissions for Hadoop **

+Run the following commands as root:

 `chmod 777 /opt/hadoop-1.2.1/*.jar`